-A. We have about 28 classes, seven days a week – morning and evenings on week days, and mornings on the weekend.
+A. We have classes, seven days a week.
 Check our schedule for a list of classes, and to sign up HERE.

 Q. I’m interested in stress reduction.
 What classes do you offer?

-A. The very best class for stress reduction is the Friday evening 7pm Rest and Restore DROP IN class.
-The purpose of this class is to let go of tension and sink into relaxing, yet releasing poses while focusing on breath and being present.
-Gentle or General Yoga classes are also great for stress reduction.
-They are slow paced and focus on moving gently while paying attention to our breath.
+A. The purpose of every class is to settle the mind.
+This is done through attention to the body and to the breath.
+Gentle Yoga classes are the best for stress reduction.
+They are slow-paced and focus on moving gently while paying attention to our breath.
 The poses and the deep breathing gently massage the body from the inside out, creating a peaceful mental and physical state that supports healing and a calm presence.

 Q. Do you offer “Hot” yoga?

-A. We offer several “Warm Flow” yoga where we heat the studio to 80 degrees.
+A. We offer a few energetic yoga classes but the temperature is never over 80 degrees.
 We feel this warmth creates a safe and supportive environment, where you will get a full and vigorous workout, but won’t be overly stressed – mentally or emotionally.
-These classes will challenge you, but still encourage you to be safe and to feel good.
+These classes will challenge you but still encourage you to be safe and to feel good.
 We feel that the hot yoga temperature of 104 degrees is not conducive to peace of mind for most of our students.
-In our other classes the temperature is in the 70 to 75 degree range, and in the summer we have air conditioning to moderate room temperature.
+In most of our classes, the temperature is in the 70 to 75-degree range, and in the summer we have air conditioning to moderate room temperature.

 Q. I heard that yoga is a religion.
 Is that true?

 A. Yoga is an ancient Indian science and art – over 2,500 years old.
-It is not a religion as there is no Bible or god worshipped.
-Most yoga practitioners find that it can enhance ones’ religious beliefs.
-Its purpose is to bring health and self awareness to the practitioner’s life so one can live a full, productive, and compassionate life.
+It is not a religion as there is no Bible, holy book, or god worshipped.
+Most yoga practitioners find that it can enhance one’s religious beliefs.
+Its purpose is to bring health and self-awareness to the practitioner’s life so one can live a full, productive, and compassionate life.
 The simple ethical principles of yoga, similar to the Golden Rule, support your peace of mind and living with grace – and humor.
 The practical wisdom of Yoga is found in multiple wisdom traditions, and people of many faiths find that yoga nurtures them.
 There are countless books and articles about yoga that you may find enlightening.

 Q. How much does a class cost?

-A. One DROP IN class is $ 18, but most people buy a class package that discounts that price.
-There is a New Student Special – two weeks of unlimited DROP IN classes for $40, and you will find several other discount opportunities.
+A. One DROP-IN class is $ 18, but most people buy a class package that discounts that price.
+There is a New Student Special – two weeks of unlimited DROP-IN classes for $50, and you will find several other discount opportunities.
 Also, families, seniors over 65, and students will get a 10% discount.
-We also offer an auto-payment contract with a 10% discount.
 Get the details are HERE.

 Q. How often do you recommend going to a yoga class?